fsoubes/FilterRank/rank_filters.md

 ## Benchmark Results

-The results under the form of a boxplot are presented on the figure XXXX.
+The results of the benchmark are presented on the figure XXXX with boxplots.
 Four filter functions have been studied base on the execution's speed.
+First of all, we can see that the median filter is a slowest compared to the others with a mean of 27.75ms compared to the minimun,maximun and variance respectively of 10.52, 9.89 and 7.29 ms. The variance filter is the fastest with an execution time of 7.29ms.
+The maximun and minimyn filter functions are likely the same with less than 1ms difference.

 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/databoxplot.png)

 **Figure XX.
 BoxPlot of the benchmark data collected for 100 iterations, OS : Windows 8.1 6.3, Java: 1.8.0_131, vm: 25.131-b11 Oracle Corporation